-The Scottish Fiscal Commission has this morning published our second Fiscal Sustainability Report, which focuses on health.
+The Scottish Fiscal Commission has this morning published our second Fiscal Sustainability Report, which includes updated projections of the Scottish economy as well as a focus on health.
 Our assessment suggests that future Scottish Governments will face significant challenges funding devolved public services because of an ageing population and rising health pressures.